-- 1. Community Parks are intended to primarily serve the broader community and shall have a minimum area of 4.0 hectares. - 2.
+- 1. Community Parks are intended to primarily serve the broader community and shall generally be between 4.0 to 8.0 hectares in size. - 2.
 Locate Community Parks at the intersection of arterial or collector roads, with significant frontage for easy access to the surrounding neighbourhoods and/or a defined service area. - 3.
 Consider locating Community Parks adjacent to secondary schools to allow for shared use of facilities and parking. - 4.
 Link Community Parks to the Natural Heritage System and pedestrian and bicycle trails, where feasible. - 5.
 Direct lighting for sports fields within Community Parks away from the Natural Heritage System and designed to minimize disturbance to adjacent properties. - 6.
 Consider incorporating community facilities such as community centres, recreation centres, and/or arenas in a Community Park. - 7.
 Community centres or recreation centres in Community Parks will be designed such that the building addresses the principal street edge and provides sidewalk connections to adjacent transit stops to create a pedestrianoriented public edge.
 Multi-storey buildings are encouraged to make efficient use of land and contribute to a compact built form. - 8.
-Consider community gardens in community parks to encourage social interaction and provide access to locally grown produce.
+Consider community gardens in Community Parks to encourage social interaction and provide access to locally grown produce.